MPGxxYT/JBCrates/README.md

 Bugs
   - [ ] Sometimes when its super laggy, rewards list fails
+  - [ ] CrateRewards menu is not large enough, make expanding (pages not necessary)

 Possible Additions
 - [ ] Lore & Name updating for crates.